albertosanchez14/imtool/README.md

 ## Description

-This project is part of the Computer Architecture course at University Carlos III of Madrid.
-It involves the development of an image processing application in PPM format, optimized for performance in C++20.

-Two versions of the application have been developed:
+Imtool is an image processing tool designed to work with PPM format images.
+Developed as part of the Computer Architecture course at Universidad Carlos III de Madrid, this project focuses on optimizing image transformations using C++20.
+It explores two different data organization strategies to evaluate their impact on performance and energy efficiency.

+The project features two implementations:

-- **imtool-soa**: Implementation based on Structure of Arrays (SOA).
+- **imtool-soa**: Uses the Structure of Arrays (SOA) approach.
-- **imtool-aos**: Implementation based on Array of Structures (AOS).
+- **imtool-aos**: Uses the Array of Structures (AOS) approach.

+By comparing these two implementations, the project provides insights into memory access patterns and computational efficiency in image processing tasks.

 ## Features